 95 new students are admitted each year, and they choose a program of study in horticulture, carpentry, turf management, masonry, landscaping, painting, machine tools, or power plant technology.
 The average term of study is three years, and most students graduate with an Associate’s degree.
 The school gives preference to students from the Southeastern and Central Pennsylvania regions.

 You can learn more about the Williamson Free School here.

 A small, engineering college in Glen Cove, New York, Webb Institute is able to provide free tuition each year through endowments to students interested in a degree in engineering.
-Webb Institute has a 37 percent acceptance rate, and all of their graduates find jobs in the maritime industry as they receive a double major in marine engineering and naval architecture.
-During Winter Work Term, students are required to work in the industry to gain real world experiences.
+Webb Institute has a 37 percent acceptance rate, and all of its graduates find jobs in the maritime industry as they receive a double major in marine engineering and naval architecture.
+During the Winter Work Term, students are required to work in the industry to gain real-world experiences.
 To cover room and board, students can apply for grants or federal loans.

 You can learn more about Webb Institute here.

 The first online, tuition-free university is a non-profit that gives an accredited choice to those who could not otherwise attend a traditional college.
 Located in Pasadena, California, the University of the People has both an Associate and Bachelor’s degree program in either Computer Science or Business Administration.
 They received their accreditation from the Distance Education and Training Council (DETC) in 2014.
 Although the university gives free tuition to hundreds of students all around the world, students are required to pay a registration fee ranging from $10 to $50, dependent on income and country of origin, and a $100 administration fee for each exam taken per student.
 Twenty exams are required to receive an Associate’s degree, and forty exams are needed to receive a Bachelor’s degree.
 If you can’t pay the exam fee, scholarships are also available to help pay these fees.